sjandhy/LendingHome/README.md

 ![alt text](https://github.com/sjandhy/LendingHome/blob/master/pg4.PNG)

-### Question 4: Automation starting with FTP file transfer to Table population on redshift
+### Question 4: Automation starting with FTP file transfer to Table population on redshift in folder "FTP Upload"
 (Once the data is in the table, the tool is built in such a way thatit can access it)